satyampandeygit/namaste-react/Dec_24_2022/theory-assignment.md

 - Framework provides bluepring and basic framework and also tells programmer that what is needed for the customisation.
 - Framework provides the flow of the software application and tells the developer what it needs and calls the code provided by the developer as required.
 - Framework calls the code written by developer as required unlike library where developer calls the code using API.

+Question 3: What is CDN? why do we use it?

+- CDN refers to the distributed group of servers which work together to provide fast delivery of internet content.
+- A CDN helps in quick transfer of assests for loading website content such HTML pages, Javascript files, stylesheets, images and videos.
+- It helps websites from Distributed Denial of Service(DDoS)